igalgallo/yolo/explanation.md

 Commit: all changes made to code was commited to local repository
 Push: the changes commited pushed to remote repository

-### Successful running of the applications and if not, debugging measures applied.
+### 6. Successful running of the applications and if not, debugging measures applied.
 Run docker compose-up  : this bring up application successful Re-build images : incase of changes made in dockerfile. images were re-built and container restarted.

-### Good practices such as Docker image tag naming standards for ease of identification of images and containers.
+### 7. Good practices such as Docker image tag naming standards for ease of identification of images and containers.
 The built container were named and tagged
-~git push
-``